andywar65/architettura/README.md

 The model window is embedded within your website, but you can go fullscreen by pressing `F` or the visor icon in the right bottom corner of the window.
 On some mobiles the image will be split in two, with stereoscopic effect.
 You will need one of those cardboard headgears to appreciate the effect.
 Press `ESC` to exit fullscreen mode.
 On laptops, if you want to look around, you have to press and drag the mouse.
 To move around press the `W-A-S-D` keys.
 On some mobiles you literally walk to explore the model, but I've never experienced that.
 Some elements like Doors have animations, just click on them.
 Last but not least, press the `Ctrl+Alt+I` to enter the Inspector mode, that makes you inspect and modify the entities of the model.
 Modifications can be saved to HTML files.

+### Nesting Pages

+When you have several `Scene Pages` you can collect them under a `Scene Index Page`.
+This page acts like a blog index.
+Style is borrowed by the [Bakery](https://github.com/wagtail/bakerydemo) CSS, modify it for your needs.

 ### Standard blocks

 Standard blocks may be found in `static/architettura/samples/standard-blocks.dxf` bundled within the app: box, cylinder, cone, sphere, circle, plane, look-at, text, links, curvedimage and lights.
 These mimic entities of the A-Frame library, with unit dimensions.
 Insert the block and scale it to the desired width, length and height.
 You can rotate it along all axis (previous limitations solved thanks to [Marilena Vendittelli](http://www.dis.uniroma1.it/~venditt/)).
 You can explode some of the standard blocks without affecting geometry: they will degrade to a series of 3D faces.